mesolitica/malaya/docs/speech-toolkit.rst

 -  **Age Detection**, detect age in speech using Finetuned Speaker Vector.
 -  **Speaker Diarization**, diarizing speakers using Pretrained Speaker Vector.
 -  **Emotion Detection**, detect emotions in speech using Finetuned Speaker Vector.
--  **Force Alignment**, generate a time-aligned transcription of an audio file using RNNT and CTC.
+-  **Force Alignment**, generate a time-aligned transcription of an audio file using RNNT, Wav2Vec2 CTC and Whisper Seq2Seq.
 -  **Gender Detection**, detect genders in speech using Finetuned Speaker Vector.
+-  **Clean speech Detection**, detect clean speech using Finetuned Speaker Vector.
 -  **Language Detection**, detect hyperlocal languages in speech using Finetuned Speaker Vector.
 -  **Language Model**, using KenLM, Masked language model using BERT and RoBERTa, and GPT2 to do ASR decoder scoring.
 -  **Multispeaker Separation**, Multispeaker separation using FastSep on 8k Wav.